Changes to NHS organisations in the East of England

 The new structure and leadership

-The current ICBs and trusts that make up the six integrated care systems in the East of England area are as follows:
+The ICBs and trusts that make up the six integrated care systems in the East of England area are as follows:

 Bedfordshire, Luton and Milton Keynes ICS